oliver-ree/figma-plugin-diagnostics/README.md

 5. Select a layer on the canvas (or create one)
 6. Choose what layer property to apply the attribute to
 7. Click "Apply to Layer" to execute the mapping

+### Tab 2: Component Properties
+1. Ensure you have JSON data loaded (from Tab 1)
+2. Switch to "Component Properties" tab
+3. Select an attribute from the dataset
+4. Choose a component from your file
+5. Select a component property to map to
+6. Click "Apply Component Mapping" to execute

 ## Features